jennyc7373/github-tutorial/README.md

 **git init**: is to initialize git in your directory for version control.
 * Always _initialize git_ inside a repository and not in a parent directory.

-2. `git add` READ.ME
+2. `git add` README.md

 **git add**: is to add all files that have changes to the current repository/entire directory.

 3. `git commit -m` "message"

-**git commit -m**: is to save all the changes you have just made to your local repo(ide) and added with a message telling yourself or other users what changes you made.
+**git commit -m**: is to save all the changes you have just made in your files to your local repo(ide) and added with a message telling yourself or other users what changes you made.

 4. `git remote add origin`git@github.com:username/repository-name.git